UdK-VPT/CoTeTo/README.md

 Concept
 -------
-CoTeTo manages a list of generators and data APIs.
+CoTeTo manages a list of generators and data loaders.
 A generator is a package (contained in folder or a zip file) that contains output specific elements:

 - general information in file `Package.inf` (Windows ini-file syntax)
-- mapping rule files in folder `MappingRules`
 - preprocessor / filter function in folder `Filter`
 - template files (mako) in file `Templates`

 Generators are loaded from a list of folders.
-Each generator (defined by a name and a version number in Package.inf) depends on a specific data API.
+Each generator (defined by a name and a version number in Package.inf) depends on a specific loader.
-Data APIs are python modules loaded from the module package `CoTeTo_DataAPI`.
+Loaders are python modules loaded from the module package `CoTeTo.Loaders` or from the generator.

 Dependencies
 ------------